-** The Pendelton brothers can be [[spoiler:kidnapped, shaved bald, have their tongues cut out, and be forced to work forever in their own mines as slaves.]]
+** The Pendleton brothers can be [[spoiler:kidnapped, shaved bald, have their tongues cut out, and be forced to work forever in their own mines as slaves.]]

 ** Lady Boyle can [[spoiler: be sent away with another Lord who truly loves her and insists that she'll love him too...eventually.
 No matter what.
 Granted, it's not as harsh as the others, but much more creepy.]]

-** If you've done all of the above, or just kept the chaos down, at the end. [[spoiler:Havelock has a VillainousBreakdown, kills the other two Loyalists, and pretty much just waits for Corvo to come finish him off, pathetically babbling to himself.
-Just the threat of you is enough to break the spirit of any man who has done immoral things.]]
+** If you've done all of the above, or just kept the chaos down, at the end. [[spoiler:Havelock has a VillainousBreakdown, kills Martin and Pendleton, and pretty much just waits for Corvo to come finish him off, pathetically babbling to himself.
+Just the threat of Corvo is enough to break the spirit of anyone who's done immoral things.]]

 * During the mission to take out Lady Boyle, you can come across a guest book, with the option to sign it.
 Doing so and then reading the book reveals that Corvo signed his own, real name.
 The amount of steel in Corvo's balls is out of this world.

-** Not to mention the fact that he goes to that masked ball 'as' a wanted man who is systematically destroying the government.
+** Not to mention the fact that he goes to that masked ball [[ForHalloweenIAmGoingAsMyself 'as' a wanted man]] who's systematically turning the government upside down.

-** Not only that, but if the remaining sisters are not killed they will actually ''thank'' Corvo for sparing their lives and will give him a gift after reading the guestlist.
+** Not only that, but if the two remaining Boyle Sisters aren't killed, they will actually ''thank'' Corvo for sparing their lives and will give him a gift after reading the guestlist.

-** If you do that, when entering The Lord Regent's chamber, you can find a letter about Lady Boyle's death/disappearance.
+** If you do that, when you enter the Lord Regent's chamber, you can find a letter about Lady Boyle's death/disappearance.
 The Watch noticed the guest book signature, but are completely at a loss as to how it got there, assuming it's a fake from a noble with a bad sense of humor.

 * Piero and Solokov get one [[spoiler: when their combined research defeats an entire army outside the Hound's Pit pub.]]

-** [[spoiler:Doubly so when it ''cures the magical plague afflicting the city.''
+** [[spoiler:Doubly so when it ''cures the Weeper plague afflicting the city.''
 Even the Outsider is impressed by that one.]]

 ** Even better, [[spoiler: you can just kill and/or render unconscious all the guards on your own.]]
 Piero will compliment you on this, remarking that he had spent weeks working on something that you were able to handle on your own in minutes.
 Though he still sounds a bit ticked off that you were able to.

-* Samuel ([[NonActionGuy of all people]]) gets one in the High Chaos version of the final level.
+* Samuel, [[NonActionGuy of all people]], gets one in the High Chaos version of the final level.
 He calls you out on how much you've embraced your role as a sociopathic, bloodthirsty murderer.
-He tells you you disgust him and demands that you get off his boat.
+He tells you that you disgust him and demands that you get off his boat.
 And then he [[spoiler:shoots off a flare gun to alert the guards - and even tells you he's doing so beforehand.
 He basically "betrays" you to your face, showing that he has the courage and integrity that the other Loyalists lacked.]]
 And, again, he's saying and doing these things to the man who just single-handedly murdered pretty much everyone he saw.
-Samuel may not fight, but the man has got ''guts''.
+Samuel may not be a fighter, but the man's got ''guts''.